-The 2025 Proposed Library General Fund budget includes inflationary updates to salaries and benefits and the removal of one-time use of Library fund balance.
-Additionally, the budget includes the elimination of a Library Customer Service Assistant II and the repurposing of a Public Information Specialist II position to a Public Information Specialist I.
+The 2025 Library General Fund budget includes inflationary updates to salaries and benefits, and the removal of one-time use of Library fund balance and Cultural STAR funding for materials.
+Additionally, the budget includes the elimination of a Library Customer Service Assistant II and the repurposing of a Public Information Specialist II position to a Public Information Specialist I. The adopted budget adds one-time funding of \$175,000 for library materials funded by the Library fund balance and one-time funding of \$500,000 for the Transforming Libraries projects funded by capital sources.

-The Library special fund changes include inflationary adjustments, updates to the PJ Endowment and Friends of the Saint Paul Library grant, and removal of one-time grant carryforward.
+The Library special fund changes include inflationary adjustments, grant carryforward and updates, and updates to the Perrie Jones Endowment and Friends of the Saint Paul Library grant.
 The 2025 budget includes new funding from the Minnesota Department of Education for the After School Community Learning Grant.
 Additionally, the changes reflect a new library endowment from the Friends of the Library to meet the current and emerging needs of young people and their caring adults today, and in the future.
 This fund will give the Library the financial flexibility and reliability to plan for high-quality, effective family programming that benefits generations of Saint Paul's most treasured asset: its children and families.